yagosenhorini/ember-data-tutorial/README.md

 # ember-data-api-test

+This repository was made to study how to manipulate Ember Data objects and for a better understand of Ember Data concepts.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.